 - (v) Standard Contract Rider No. 25 (Off-System Sales ("OSS") Margin Adjustment): OSS margins are derived from the competitive wholesale market.
 IPL's proposed retail revenue requirement reflects a credit for OSS margins of \$6.324 million, which is the amount embedded in the retail revenue requirement in Cause No. 44576.
-It is anticipated that the EV CCGT will provide a greater opportunity for OSS margins than in the past.
-IPL proposes that the customer rates ultimately reflect 100% of any off-system sales greater than \$0.
-Under IPL's proposal 100% of all OSS margins above or below the embedded amount of \$6.324 million will be flowed through to customers through the OSS Margin Adjustment. - (vi) Standard Contract Rider No. 26 (RTO Adjustment): IPL proposes to continue to reflect a pro forma level of MISO Non-fuel costs and revenues in base rates and to adjust rates through the RTO Adjustment.
-IPL's proposal updates the embedded (or base amount) of MISO Non-fuel costs and revenues used to calculate the RTO charge or credit on the tariff to \$33.849 million and \$4.389 million respectively (instead of the current \$19.358 million and \$5.130 million respectively).
+It is anticipated that the Eagle Valley CCGT will provide a greater opportunity for OSS margins than in the past.
+IPL also proposes to modify the OSS Margin Adjustment so that retail rates reflect 100% of OSS margins. - (vi) Standard Contract Rider No. 26 (RTO Adjustment): IPL proposes to continue to reflect a pro forma level of MISO Non-fuel costs and revenues in base rates and to adjust rates through the RTO Adjustment.
+IPL's proposal updates the embedded (or base amount) of MISO Non-fuel costs and revenues used to calculate the RTO charge or credit on the tariff to \$35.424 million and \$4.645 million respectively (instead of the current \$19.358 million and \$5.130 million respectively.

+Based upon the cost of service study IPL proposes to calculate one adjustment factor for those Large C&I customers taking service at secondary voltage (Rates SL and PH) and another for those taking service at primary voltage or higher (Rates PL and HL) for each of the following rate adjustment mechanisms: ECCRA, CAP, RTO Adjustment and OSS Margin Adjustments.
 Upon implementation of new rates, IPL proposes to adjust the then current factors for the FAC, DSM, ECCRA, CAP, OSS Margin and RTO rate adjustment riders for costs which will be reflected in the new basic rates and charges resulting from this proceeding.
 IPL is proposing to continue to recover all expenses for DSM and Green Power Initiative in their respective rate adjustment riders.